 In 2000 Stephen Minoprio and Richard Minoprio, grandsons of the founder, became Chairman and Deputy Chairman respectively.
 This continued the strong theme of family involvement in the business.
 With the Chief Executive Rod Tucker a period of expansion followed with strategic moves into the South West and South East.
 In total the company's estate has doubled over the past 10 years, now comprising 20 holiday and 15 residential parks.
 Investment continued in existing parks to meet the rising expectations of the customer, bringing new technology and high quality leisure features.

-Today we're one of the UK's largest owners of prestigious holiday and residential parks and we continue to invest in our parks to ensure our leisure and entertainment venues, facilities and services are among the best in the business.
+Today, we remain one of the UK's most experienced and trusted owners of prestigious holiday and residential parks and we will continue to invest to ensure our leisure, dining and entertainment facilities and services are of the highest standards possible - all aimed at exceeding the needs of our residents, holiday homeowners and guests.